-Your DNS can be found in your account of the company you purchased your domain from.
+How do I change the nameservers for my domain name?
+I show you step by step how to change the nameservers for your domain name.
+Your nameservers can be found in your account of the company you purchased your domain from.
 Some people buy their domain and hosting together and some buy them separately.
-Wherever you bought your domain, that is where you need to go to change the DNS.
-DNS is short for ‘designated nameservers’.
+Wherever you bought your domain, that is where you need to go to change the nameservers.
 Nameservers are like signposts.
 They tell the internet where it needs to go to get the files for your website.
 Your hosting company will have two nameservers for you.
 Take those nameservers and update your domain account with them.
-After you change your nameservers it takes up to 48 hours for the change to complete wordldwide.
+After you change your nameservers it takes up to 48 hours for the change to complete

 I buy my domains from Namecheap.
 So my walkthrough will be through my account with Namecheap.
 If you have purchased your domains from another company.
 The layout will be a little different, but it will be the same process.